 We will be working to the Visit Britain, "We’re Good To Go Industry Standard" that stated that they are satisfied that our site is indeed good to go.

-Please remember that you will need to wear a face covering if you intend to go inside the Museum Shop and the Museum Café to order you snack.
+Please remember that you will need to wear a face covering if you intend to go inside the Display Hangars, Engine Hall, Museum Shop and whilst moving around the Museum Café.
 We will of course honour medical exemptions for people unable to wear face coverings.
-Also, we request that you respect the Rule of Six and do not use the museum to meet up with more people than the legislation allows.
+Also, we request that you respect the Covid Guidelines and do not use the museum to meet up with more people than the legislation allows.

 MAKING A VISIT